discord-jda/JDA/README.md

 Sharding will limit the amount of Guilds/Channels/Users visible to the JDA session so it is recommended to have some kind of elevated management to access information of other shards.

-To use sharding in JDA you will need to use `JDABuilder.useSharding(int shardId, int shardTotal)`.
+To use sharding in JDA you will need to use `JDABuilder#useSharding(int shardId, int shardTotal)`.
 The **shardId** is 0-based which means the first shard has the ID 0.
 The **shardTotal** is the total amount of shards (not 0-based) which can be seen similar to the length of an array, the last shard has the ID of
 `shardTotal - 1`.

 The [`SessionController`](https://ci.dv8tion.net/job/JDA/javadoc/net/dv8tion/jda/api/utils/SessionController.html) is a tool of the JDABuilder that allows to control state and behaviour between shards (sessions).
-When using multiple builders to build shards you have to create one instance of this controller and add the same instance to each builder: `builder.setSessionController(controller)`
+When using multiple builders to build shards you have to create one instance of this controller and add the same instance to each builder: `JDABuilder#setSessionController(controller)`

 Since version **3.4.0** JDA provides a `ShardManager` which automates this building process.